Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Nuke carrier & payload weapons now respect `Bright` setting on the weapons always when appropriate (previously only payload did and only if Superweapon had `Nuke.SiloLaunch=false` *(Ares feature)*).
 - Self-healing pips from `InfantryGainSelfHeal` & `UnitsGainSelfHeal` now respect unit's `PixelSelectionBracketDelta` like health bar pips do.
 - Buildings using `SelfHealing` will now correctly revert to undamaged graphics if their health is restored back by self-healing.
-- Anim owner is now set for warhead AnimList/SplashList anims and Play Anim at Waypoint trigger animations.
 - Allow use of `Foundation=0x0` on TerrainTypes without crashing for similar results as for buildings.
 - Projectiles now remember the house of the firer even if the firer is destroyed before the projectile detonates.
 Does not currently apply to some Ares-introduced Warhead effects like EMP.
 - `OpenTopped` transports now take `OpenTransportWeapon` setting of passengers into consideration when determining weapon range used for threat scanning and approaching targets.